harithamohan123/Salary_esttimation_using_KNN/README.md

         => Confusion matix used for validation that gives accuracy with true postive, true negative, false positive, false negative values.
         => Observe how our model classify our new data.

+Evaluating models performance by confusion matix and cross validation with visual representation is also carried out in the code